 Death has happened when the child's heart is not beating and there are no signs of breathing.

 Care of the child at the time of death

-Parents need to know that when a child dies at home in hospice care, it is not an emergency.
-(If paramedics are called, depending on local law and whether appropriate documentation is available, they may be required to attempt to resuscitate the child, even if it is against the families' wishes.)
+When a child dies at home in hospice care, it's not an emergency.
+If paramedics are called, depending on local law and whether documentation is available, they may be required to try to resuscitate the child, even if it is against the families' wishes.

-The family is provided as much time as needed before the child is removed from the home or hospital setting.
-This time is for the privacy of the family and loved ones and may include: holding, bathing, and/or dressing the child, or spiritual or cultural rituals.
+The family is given as much time as needed before the child is removed from the home or hospital.
+This time is for the privacy of the family and loved ones.
+You may hold, bathe, and/or dress the child.
+You may also have spiritual or cultural rituals.

-Even when death is anticipated, the family will be in shock and will be grieving.
+Even when death is expected, the family will be in shock and will be grieving.
 Funeral and autopsy arrangements, made before the time of death, will need to be processed.